cakieslich/introCSB/docs/index.md

-## R resources for learning Comptutational Systems Biology
+## R Resources for Learning Comptutational Systems Biology
 On this page you will find a variety of resources for teaching/learning Computational Systems Biology that have been developed using the R statistical language.
 These resources include interactive modules that are generally applicable to learning the basics of systems biology modeling, as well as, coding examples for using R to develop and analyze various types of systems biology models.
 The coding examples also include R shiny examples, which provide a template for developing interactive interfaces for systems biology models.
 Source codes for all interfaces and coding examples are also available.

 ### R Shiny Interactive Modules